MohammadJavadArdestani/MohammadJavadArdestani/README.md

 ### Hello there👋

-- 🏫 I'm studying CE at the Amirkabir University of Technology.
+- 🏫 I'm studying Computer Engineering at the Amirkabir University of Technology.
 - 📚 I'm currently learning about transformer-based Embeddings
 - 📫 You can reach me by my [email](mailto:mjavad.ardestani00@gmail.com)